ianmobbs/-old-ianmobbs.github.io/_posts/2017-05-21-the-fallacy-of-neural-networks.md

 > For any crime, can we predict the race of the perpetrator based on other information?

-Once you've identified your problems, the folks over at `scitkit-learn` have created an [excellent cheatsheet](http://scikit-learn.org/stable/tutorial/machine_learning_map/) on how to pick an algorithm to use:
+Once you've identified your problems, the folks over at `scikit-learn` have created an [excellent cheatsheet](http://scikit-learn.org/stable/tutorial/machine_learning_map/) on how to pick an algorithm to use:

 ![Pick an algorithm!](/assets/fnn/pick an algo.png)